shellypringle/DA-Portfolio/README.md

 — Karl Pearson

 ## About Me:
-Science Teacher turned Analyst!
-I have an MS in Biology and was an educator for 13 years.
-Over the course of my career I have developed a love for all things data, and am currently seeking a role in which I can pursue this passion.
+Data Analyst working in long-term disaster recovery and disaster mitigation for the State of Texas.
+Former educator.
+Skilled in analytical tools (Excel, SQL, PowerBI, Tableau), information architecture, project management, training, and the distillation/communication of complex ideas to a diverse audience.
 Below are some sample projects I have worked on to hone my analytics skills:

 ## Projects:
 ### SQL projects